ErdemGKSL/portfolio-paper/README.md

-# Portfolio Paper Generator# 📄 Portfolio Paper
+# 📄 Portfolio Paper Generator

 A Node.js-based tool for generating professional portfolio documents as high-quality PDFs from React components.
 Built with TypeScript, Satori, and React, this project renders custom-designed pages into A4-sized documents perfect for printing or digital distribution.A TypeScript-based portfolio generator that renders React components to PDF using Satori.
 Create your professional portfolio as beautiful, print-ready pages with custom fonts and styling.

 ## ✨ Features## ✨ Features

 - 📄 **React-based page design** - Design your portfolio pages using familiar React/TSX syntax- 🎨 **React Components as Pages** - Write your portfolio pages using familiar React syntax